sidohaakma/analysis-tools/README.md

-# data
+# LifeCycle data
-Describes the data releases of the lifecycle catalogue
+Describes the data releases of the lifecycle data dictionaries.

-## LifeCycle data releases
+## Data releases
 In this repository we keep track of different versions of the LifeCycle data dictionary
 > Please check: [version control of data dictionaries](dictionary/README.md).